If you’re looking for the best places to eat in Tallahassee, then look no further than these locally owned restaurants.

 In fact, Tallahassee also is host to many amazing food festivals and events that occur throughout the year including the Greek Food Festival, the Jewish Food Festival and Brewfest.
 For more information about Tallahassee’s festival scene, visit our festivals & events page.

-Skip the Pizza Hut, Tallahassee!
-For locals in the mood for authentic pizza or pasta, any of these Italian eateries will hit the spot.
+Skip the Olive Garden, Tallahassee!
+For locals in the mood for authentic Italian, any of these eateries will surely hit the spot.

 The Best Mexican Restaurants in Tallahassee

 While Mexican-fusion joints are all the rage right now (check out Rankin Tacos) sometimes you just can’t beat the original thing.
-Here’s a list of Tallahassee’s top 3 locally owned Mexican restaurants.
+Here’s a list of 3 locally owned Mexican restaurants in Tallahassee.

 3 Local Seafood Restaurants In Tallahassee